ucf-icorps/ucf-i-corps-syllabus-4-week/chapter6/help.md

 ### I need help now.

 Your first stop is your TAs.
 Email or sit down with them during the week if you have a problem.
-If you need something resolved sooner, email us on [icorps@ucf.edu](mailto:icorps@ucf.edu).
+If you need something resolved sooner, email the Program Coordinator.

 ### Who are the mentors?